Special Online Session of

 (such as ones represented by the Arctic Council Permanent Participants)

 For a panel proposal, only one lead presenter needs to “pre-register” and enter the details of the abstract.
-However, for travel assistance, each individual presenter needs to provide supporting evidence for her/his status.
-So, in case of panel proposal with early-career/indigenous scholar(s) eligible for and seeking travel assistance, in addition to the abstract submitted by the lead presenter, those early-career/indigenous scholar(s) must also “pre-register”, upload the same panel proposal, and provide the early-career/indigenous information directly onto the abstract submission portal.
+However, for fellowships, each individual presenter needs to provide supporting evidence for her/his status.
+So, in case of panel proposal with early-career/indigenous scholar(s) eligible for and seeking fellowships, in addition to the abstract submitted by the lead presenter, those early-career/indigenous scholar(s) must also “pre-register”, upload the same panel proposal, and provide the early-career/indigenous information directly onto the abstract submission portal.

 Please use the model abstract format, by downloading it from here.